domainmoney/dm-android-interview/README.md

 Upon opening the app, you will see a Home Screen with a button which takes you to the Account List.
 Clicking on any of the accounts in the list will take you to the Accoount Details screen for that account.

-This is all there is to it, now it's up to you to add additional functionality to this app by completing the tasks listed in the [Issues tab](https://github.com/domainmoney/dm-android-interview/issues).
+That is all there is to it, now it's up to you to add additional functionality to this app by completing the tasks listed in the [Issues tab](https://github.com/domainmoney/dm-android-interview/issues).
+Issues marked as _**bonus**_ are extra tasks which are worth looking into, but don't have to be completed.

 For details and explanations regarding [project structure](https://github.com/domainmoney/dm-android-interview/wiki/Project-Structure) and [API specification](https://github.com/domainmoney/dm-android-interview/wiki/API-Specification), please refer to the [Wiki tab](https://github.com/domainmoney/dm-android-interview/wiki).
 You will also find links to helpful articles there which will help you understand the architecture patterns used throught this app.